yduf/yduf.github.io/_posts/2019-04-29-vscode-server.md

 ---
 [cdr/code-server](https://github.com/cdr/code-server) -  is VS Code running on a remote server, accessible through the browser.

+If you have Chrome installed, it opens the browser in app mode.
+That means there's no keybind conflicts, address bar, or indication that you're coding within a browser.
+It feels just like native VS Code.

 ## [Run over ssh](https://github.com/cdr/sshcode)

 By default, sshcode will rsync your local VS Code settings and extensions to the remote server every time you connect.